 Personalized Content and Review: AI can help generate personalized study materials, summaries, quizzes, and visual aids, help students (including those with disabilities) access and develop tailored resources to meet their specific needs, and help students organize thoughts and review content.

-Aiding Creativity: Students can harness generative AI as a tool to spark creativity across diverse subjects, including writing, visual arts, and music composition.
+Aiding Creativity: Students can use generative AI as a tool to spark creativity across diverse subjects, including writing, visual arts, and music composition.
 AI can suggest novel concepts or generate artwork or musical sequences to build upon.

 Tutoring: AI technologies have the potential to democratize one-to-one tutoring and support, especially for students with financial or geographic constraints.
 Virtual teaching assistants powered by AI can provide round-the-clock support, help with homework, and supplement classroom instruction.